Small Wind Conference Coordinating Committee Members

 The Small Wind Conference coordinating committee is currently group of six small wind experts who founded and have developed the conference since its inception.
 The coordinating committee is responsible for the program, format, and direction of the conference.

-This group includes Roy Butler, Trudy Forsyth, Jenny Heinzen, Mick Sagrillo, Brent Summerville, and Ian Woofenden.
+This group includes Roy Butler, Trudy Forsyth, Jenny Heinzen, Mick Sagrillo, and Brent Summerville

 Roy Butler, Four Winds Renewable Energy

 Roy Butler is the owner of Four Winds Renewable Energy located in Arkport, NY.
 In 1997 he founded Four Winds and took his home and business off-grid.
 He has over 18 years of design and installation experience which covers grid-tie and off-grid wind electric, solar electric and solar water pumping systems.
 Although he still installs systems, he currently devotes much of his time to teaching and developing curricula for small wind installer courses.

 In addition to this Roy is: